theboylexis/FPGA-Synthesizable-8Bit-CPU/README.md

 HALT
 ```

-The branch and jump tests confirmed that instructions on skipped paths did not modify architectural state.
+Branch and jump behavior was verified by confirming that instructions on skipped paths did not modify architectural state.

 **Result: 13 / 13 assigned instructions verified end-to-end in simulation.**